 Despite the delay on Young’s proposal, a trial run is playing out in San Francisco, while the city attempts to purchase PG&E’s infrastructure within city limits.

-Last week, the utility rejected San Francisco’s offer to purchase the utility’s infrastructure within the city for $2.5 billion as part of the utility’s bankruptcy deal.
+Last week, PG&E rejected San Francisco’s offer to purchase the utility’s infrastructure within the city for $2.5 billion as part of the utility’s bankruptcy deal.

 PG&E’s CEO Bill Johnson said, in a letter to city officials, that the deal would impact the utility’s ratepayers outside of San Francisco, according to the San Francisco Chronicle.